anshu96788/webmethods.io-Facebook-Community-Connector/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/SoftwareAG/webmethods-microservicesruntime-samples/blob/master/LICENSE)file for details

 ## Acknowledgments